LuckySikolia/FCC-FrontEnd/README.md

 #project seventeen: Certificate Project
 this project requires i build the basic functionality for a landing page to market a product

+#project eighteen: Ferris Wheel project
+learn how to use CSS to animate elements, transform them, and adjust their speed.